ieee-dmc/git-overview/README.md

 > <a href="https://docs.github.com/en/account-and-profile/how-tos/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences">Verifying your email address</a>
 <p>
 <p>

+Next, you will learn how to create a project and make a pull request on GitHub.

-## Create your first repository
+## Create a repository

-## Fork over the Anomaly Detection repo
+## Make and commit changes

+## Open a pull request

+## Merge your pull request

 ## Choose a License